 Following our two Livestream Conversations on Rural Broadband in the Time of COVID-19 (Part 1 and Part 2), the Rural Assembly has compiled the following letter to the Federal Communications Commission (FCC) regarding extending broadband access in rural and native communities during the COVID-19 pandemic and beyond.
-If you would like to sign-on to the letter as an individual or organization please fill out the form following the letter by 5pm ET Thursday, May 14.
+The letter was endorsed by 44 organizations and 179 individuals.
+Thank you to everyone who signed on.

-Short- and long-term recommendations are listed below and you can read the full draft letter to the FCC here.
+Short- and long-term recommendations are listed below and you can read the full draft letter to the FCC including the full list of sign-ons here.

 - Require Lifeline providers to offer unlimited voice, text, and data services to Lifeline subscribers during the pandemic and for six months after to ensure subscribers can rely on these services during government and economy recovery efforts.
 Lifeline usage allowances were insufficient before the pandemic, and are particularly deficient now when individuals are relying more on communications services to remain connected.
 Lifting the Lifeline voice, text, and data services caps will provide appropriately increased access to these critical services during the pandemic and during the recovery period.